janhsimon/aem/readme.md

 - Separate meshes with material information
 - Skeletal animation support

 This repository contains a Blender add-on that exports your models to *AEM* in a single click.
+It also comes with a simple viewer application written in C++ that shows how to load and render *AEM* models with modern OpenGL.

 # Specification

 ## Definitions

+- All offsets and sizes in this specification are given in bytes.
-- All bytes in *AEM* files are always stored in little-endian order.
+- All bytes in *AEM* files are stored in little-endian order.
-- All matrices in *AEM* files are always stored in column-major order.
+- All matrices in *AEM* files are stored in column-major order.

 ## File Header